 3. Attention to Detail and Organization

 Sometimes a few details make the difference between good and excellent service from a customer’s perspective.
 Personal organizational skills are a must-have for anyone who wants to forge a career in hospitality, as well as a commitment to achieve excellence on a regular basis.
 This is particularly important in matters of hygiene and safety, as they are both serious concerns for many customers and even a small omission could be disastrous.

 Sometimes hospitality professionals need to bend over backward to make sure their customers are happy, so it’s good to be a little flexible.
 Conflict management is an extension of interpersonal communications and can be one of the most crucial responsibilities of a job in hospitality.
 Mediating a conflict requires understanding and empathy for both parties involved, as well as critical thinking ability for developing an acceptable compromise.

 5. Computer Literacy

 Computers and other digital technologies have revolutionized almost every aspect of hospitality service providers.
 Everyone working in the industry should have a firm grasp on the basics of computer use so they can enter and access information as needed.
-Senior staff should be able to troubleshoot problems with essential software, particularly point-of-sale systems that are used to track and sort meal orders in dining establishments.
+Senior staff should be able to troubleshoot problems with the essential software, particularly point-of-sale systems that are used to track and sort meal orders in dining establishments.

 As an expansive and diverse field, there is really no limit to the skills that could benefit people seeking employment in hospitality.
 These core competencies are great assets for building a successful career, but they are certainly not the only essential ingredients.
-Hospitality jobs are often physically and mentally demanding, so employees and leaders also need a strong sense of motivation, commitment and passion for their work.
+Hospitality jobs are often physically and mentally demanding, so employees and leaders also need a strong sense of motivation, commitment, and passion for their work.